Is Barcelona safe for new travelers?

 - Festa Major de Gràcia (August)

-If you want to get some amazing pictures, the chance to hire a professional photographer on the Barcelona Instagram tour is becoming popular with visitors looking to get picture-perfect shots of the city.
+If you want to get some amazing pictures, the chance to hire a professional photographer on the Barcelona Instagram tour is becoming popular with visitors looking to get picture-perfect shots of themselves while exploring the city.

 Turns out, Barcelona is quite a safe place if you take the necessary measures.